jessicacousins/fullstack_vite_webapp/README.md

 - **Sentiment Analysis on Blog Comments**: Every comment made on a blog post is processed by OpenAI to analyze its sentiment, categorizing it as positive, neutral, or negative.
 - **Probabilities**: The sentiment is determined based on probabilities provided by the OpenAI model, with a percentage breakdown for each sentiment type (positive, neutral, negative).
 - **Backend Storage**: Sentiment analysis results, including the sentiment type and probability scores, are saved in MongoDB for each comment.
 This data is displayed on the **Admin Dashboard**, providing a detailed overview of user feedback and engagement on blog posts.

+### AI Moderation Integration:

+- **AI Moderation for flagging comments**: Integrated AI moderation to automatically flag inappropriate comments based on predefined criteria.
+- **AI-generated content**: Enhanced blog functionality with AI-generated content creation using OpenAI.
+- **Admin Dashboard Data Access**: Provides moderators with a comprehensive view of flagged content, supported by sentiment analysis for all interactions, ensuring an informed and efficient review process.

 ### Legal Attribution for OpenAI